junojense/bounded-private-cycle-detection/README.md

 We then factorise the account values in the dataset to integers instead of hexadecimal account numbers.
 After this, we filter the graph to remove duplicate edges and self-loops.

-[^1]: J. Jense, *Interactive Structuring and Vectorization of Sketch Imagery*, M.Sc. thesis, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, Delft, Netherlands, 2024.
+[^1]: J. Jense, *Finding Bounded-Length Cycles in Decentralised Networks under Privacy Constraints*, M.Sc. thesis, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, Delft, Netherlands, 2024.
 [Online](https://resolver.tudelft.nl/uuid:a559439a-d5ee-4f1f-9823-2bab3905c0c9)

 [^2]: R. Albert and A.-L. Barabási, "Statistical mechanics of complex networks," *Reviews of Modern Physics*, vol. 74, no. 1, pp. 47–97, 2002. doi: [10.1103/RevModPhys.74.47](https://doi.org/10.1103/RevModPhys.74.47)